UltraXman2022/Linear-Algebra/README.md

 <h1>Project Description</h1>
-The Sure Tomorrow insurance company wants to solve several tasks with the help of Machine Learning, and you are asked to evaluate that possibility.
+The Sure Tomorrow insurance company wants to solve several tasks with the help of Machine Learning, and you are asked to evaluate that possibility.<br>

 <ul><li>Task 1: Find customers who are similar to a given customer.
 This will help the company's agents with marketing</li>